Kim Jong Un Becomes First North Korean Leader to Visit South

 “Serious discussion about denuclearization is simply impossible because this is not so much an issue of South Korea, but rather an issue of the United States,” Andrei Lankov, professor of Korean studies at Seoul’s Kookmin University, told South Korea’s Arirang TV.
 “South Korea should push the United States towards accepting a compromise.”

 Before the summit, Kim had already promised to end missile launches and dismantle his Punggye-ri nuclear testing site.
 During discussions Friday, he joked to Moon that he “would not interrupt your early morning sleep anymore,” referring to his typically daybreak weapons tests.
+Moon and Kim appeared to be genuinely connecting; they enjoyed a lengthy chat while sitting alone on a blue footbridge following a tree-planting ceremony, with nearby microphones only picking up the tweeting birds of the surrounds.

 But few believe North Korea will truly dispense of its nuclear arsenal after decades spent honing it.
-Late last year, the regime tested an intercontinental ballistic missile (ICMB) it claims could strike anywhere in the continental U.S.

-“Let’s take denuclearization off the table — isn’t going to happen,” says Christopher Green, a senior researcher on the Korean Peninsula for the International Crisis Group.
+Late last year, the regime tested an intercontinental ballistic missile (ICMB) it claims could strike anywhere in the continental U.S. “Let’s take denuclearization off the table — isn’t going to happen,” says Christopher Green, a senior researcher on the Korean Peninsula for the International Crisis Group.
 “But North Korea may be attempting to make a serious change of direction whilst also retaining a nuclear weapon.”

 While the lives of the 25 million ordinary North Koreas are largely irrelevant for Kim, he does rely on the backing of 2 million-odd elites, who mainly live in Pyongyang and are growing increasingly dissatisfied with the direction of the nation, according to South Korean intelligence.
 “They’re not sure that the state will survive, but more than that they don’t feel like their children have too many opportunities for the future,” says Green.